CraftAcademyLabs/ca_course_v2/week_03/material/01_employee_list/03_setting_up.md

 ```$ yarn create react-app employee_management```

-**Now, let's clean up our application, commit the changes when satisfied, and move on to setting up our testing framework**
+**Now, let's clean up the application, commit the changes when satisfied, and move on to setting up our testing framework**

 ## Cypress
 **Step 1:** Install cypress and save it as a development dependency: